-The Company declared and paid one-tier tax exempt dividend of \$0.11 per share (total of \$2,200,000) to the shareholders of the Company.
+The Company declared and paid one-tier tax exempt interim dividend of \$0.11 per share (total of \$2,200,000) to the shareholders of the Company in respect of the financial year ended December 31, 2016.
 The dividend has been paid on May 5, 2016 to the respective shareholders then.

-In respect of the current financial year, the directors proposed that a dividend of \$0.003 to be paid to shareholders.
+In respect of the current financial year, the directors proposed that a dividend of \$0.0036 to be paid to shareholders.
 This dividend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
-The total estimated dividend to be paid is \$705,000.
+The total estimated dividend to be paid is \$846,000.

-28 OPERATING LEASE ARRANGEMENTS
+27 OPERATING LEASE ARRANGEMENTS